i-iza/Facilization_internship/Exercise 1 SpringBoot/README.md

 # Client & Account Management System

 This project introduces a robust Client & Account Management System developed using Java Spring Boot.
 The system encompasses a REST service designed for effective client and account information management.
+It uses H2, an in-memory database to store cutomer and account information on two tables.

 ## __Features__
 - Data Access Object (DAO) Layer: Established a scalable and easily maintainable DAO layer for seamless CRUD operations on client and account entities.